toowitt/Cottagr/replit.md

 Cottagr is a comprehensive cottage/vacation property management system built with Next.js, Supabase, and Prisma.
 It provides families with a single operating system for managing stays, expenses, and shared knowledge about their properties.

 ## Recent Changes
-**October 17, 2025** - Theme System Overhaul
+**October 17, 2025** - Theme System Implementation
-- Implemented seamless light/dark mode with zero flash on load
+- Implemented seamless light/dark mode switching
-- Created blocking theme script that runs before page render
+- Dual theme support: CSS variables and Tailwind dark mode classes
-- Simplified CSS architecture using CSS custom properties
+- ThemeProvider manages theme state with localStorage persistence
-- Added smooth 200ms transitions for all theme-related properties
+- Smooth 200ms transitions for all theme-related properties
-- Updated login page and core components to use theme-aware colors
+- Theme controlled by user preference, independent of OS settings
-- Integrated system preference detection with localStorage persistence
+- Fixed race condition where OS dark mode preference was overriding user choice

 **October 16, 2025** - Migrated from Vercel to Replit
 - Updated port configuration from 3000 to 5000 for Replit compatibility